-When I was pregnant, I craved dairy in a way that was almost hard to believe.
+When I was pregnant with my first, I craved dairy in a way that was almost hard to believe.
 It seemed that all I wanted to eat was yogurt and sometimes kefir, but mostly yogurt.
-I read all of those studies about babies liking the foods that their moms ate while they were in utero and I expected that Linden would inhale yogurt when the time came.
+I read all of those studies about babies liking the foods that their moms ate while they were in utero and I expected that she would inhale yogurt when the time came.

 That couldn't have been farther from our experience.
 From the time she started eating until now, she has always felt pretty ambivalent towards yogurt.
 She spit it out time after time when she was a baby, leaving me to eat the rest of the quart-size containers of whole milk yogurt that I would buy every week.
 (I didn't complain.)
 But since I knew that 2-3 servings of dairy were important for her growth—since it provides calcium and vitamin D for strong bones, as well as necessary fat—I played around with how I served it to see if I could find something she'd find more interesting.

 Overnight Oats with Yogurt

 Now I do realize that you can get those nutrients from other foods, but she hardly drank milk of any kind from the time I weaned her at 14 months until she was a little over two, and filling up a toddler with leafy greens or salmon with bones is somewhat tricky.
 (I did try, though, and she thankfully loves salmon cakes!)
 Eventually, I found that she liked yogurt when there was a little more going on with it—either when topped with granola, or "crunchies" as they are called in our house, or as overnight oats.